sm2302-aug23/grp-matlab-superfectagoras/README.md

 - Purpose: To store the coordinates of each letters
 - Methodology: Dictionary
 - Error Handling

+We store our x and y coordinates of each letters we made in this database.
+Both for uppercase and lowercase letters.
 - The file is [letters_database.m](letters_database.m) for reference

 ## Task 3: Making words/sentences